NathanBaker1/NathanBaker1.github.io/README.md

 ![Screenshot (71)](https://user-images.githubusercontent.com/61393626/78406368-7c765a80-75d0-11ea-81d2-5128092e7384.png)
 ### Step 4:
-Once the game has installed select the 'FINISH' button when prompted.
+Once the game has installed, select the 'FINISH' button when prompted.
 ### Step 5:
-now that you have the game installed you should be able to double click on either of the shortcuts you've created or lauch the game through the Steam client.
+Now that you have the game installed you should be able to double click on either of the shortcuts you've created or launch the game through the Steam client.
 ## Usage
 * The controls for the single player game mode are to either to use the arrow keys or w, a, and d.
 * For the two player game mode the the same controls apply however, each player selects the set of keys they wish to use between w, a, and d and the arrow keys, or you may play remotely from separate devices.